ogust-projects/wicked_pdf/README.md

 #### Gotchas

 If one image from your HTML cannot be found (relative or wrong path for ie), others images with right paths **may not** be displayed in the output PDF as well (it seems to be an issue with wkhtmltopdf).

-wkhtmltopdf may render at different resolutions on different platforms.
-For example, Linux prints at 75 dpi (native for WebKit) while on Windows it's at the desktop's DPI (which is normally 96 dpi).
-[Use `:zoom => 0.78125`](https://github.com/wkhtmltopdf/wkhtmltopdf/issues/2184) (75/96) to match Linux rendering to Windows.

 ### Inspiration